1rochelle/1rochelle.github.io/README.md

 My Portfolio

 DESCRIPTION A website showcasing some of my work.
-Click on the + button to learn more!
+Scroll to the Portfolio section, then click on the + button to view these projects and learn more about them.

 TABLE OF CONTENTS Index.html, creative.css, and style.css files to control the functionality of this website, plus an assets folder that contains the websites' images.